-Note: Readers are encouraged to visit the New York State Budget Division's website (budget.ny.gov) and the Open Budget website (openbudget.ny.gov) to access the latest information and documents related to the Executive Budget proposal and the Enacted Budget.
-Virtually all materials are made available on the website, either on the day of release or within 24 hours.
+Readers are encouraged to visit the New York State Budget Division online, budget.ny.gov, and the Open Budget website, openbudget.ny.gov, to access the latest information and documents related to the Executive Budget proposal and the Enacted Budget.
+All materials are made available on the website within 24 hours.